-The Approved Service Provider shall maintain attendance records of Registered children (for each ECCE session/room) that records the daily hours of attendance, showing the child's full name, date of attendance, time of child's arrival and time of child's departure and the name of the person responsible for recording each arrival and departure.
+The Approved Service Provider shall maintain attendance records of registered children that records the daily hours of attendance, showing the child's full name, date of attendance, time of child's arrival and time of child's departure and the name of the person responsible (employee, volunteer or person on work experience) for recording each arrival and departure.
 The record of attendance for each room must accurately reflect the children in the room, and must be updated when a child leaves or enters.

-The arrival and departure of each child must be recorded in real time.
+The arrival and departure of each child must be recorded in real time by the Service Provider.
 Attendance records must be kept in an appropriate manner that is sufficient to establish actual duration of attendance of each named child in terms of hours.
-The child's name must be recorded in a consistent manner in order to facilitate identification of patterns of attendance (i.e. if the attendance records are weekly sheets, the child's name should be in the same place each week).
+The child's name must be recorded in a consistent manner in order to facilitate identification of patterns of attendance (i.e. if the attendance records are weekly sheets, the child's name should be recorded in the same order.
+Weekly attendance formats are highly recommended (as opposed to separately kept daily formats) as they facilitate establishing patterns of attendance.
+In addition the following points should be noted: